mc2-project/secure-xgboost/README.md

 This project is currently under development as part of the broader [**MC<sup>2</sup>** effort](https://github.com/mc2-project/mc2) (i.e., **M**ultiparty **C**ollaboration and **C**oopetition) by the UC Berkeley [RISE Lab](https://rise.cs.berkeley.edu/).

 **NOTE:** The Secure XGBoost library is a research prototype, and has not yet received independent code review.
-Please feel free to reach out to us if you would like to use Secure XGBoost for your applications.
-We also welcome contributions to the project.

 ## Table of Contents
 * [Background](#background)